mooz/xkeysnail/README.md

-# xkeysnail
+# keyscrew

-In this repo i tryed to add more functions to the original [xkeysnail](https://github.com/mooz/xkeysnail):
+In this repo i tryed to add more functions to the original [keyscrew](https://github.com/mooz/keyscrew):

 What i added?